-To examine levels of survivor’s psychopathology, well-being, and health, and according to type of fantasy.
+To examine levels of survivor’s psychopathology, well-being, and health according to type of fantasy.

-To use participant’s narratives to better understand CSA survivors experience of forgiveness and revenge as a way of coping and its relationship with their SOC, perceived well-being and health.
+To use participant’s narratives to better understand CSA survivors' experience of forgiveness and revenge as a way of coping and its relationship with their SOC, perceived well-being, and health.

 Significance of the Proposed Study

-The field of social work invests major efforts in the understanding factors that promote the well-being and health of child maltreatment and CSA survivors (e.g., Cross & Hershkowitz, 2017; Mazursky & Ben-Arieh, 2020).
+The field of social work invests major efforts in understanding factors that promote the well-being and health of maltreated children and CSA survivors (e.g., Cross & Hershkowitz, 2017; Mazursky & Ben-Arieh, 2020).
 However, studies that examine the joint contribution of the desire for revenge and forgiveness in CSA survivors are relatively rare.
 The proposed study's model, which includes both constructs, points to the importance of an innovative association between the desire for revenge and forgiveness that takes a complex, non-binary approach beyond the conceptualization of the desire for revenge as negative and of forgiveness as positive in CSA survivors' adjustment.
-This model provides a rich, in-depth understanding of the ways that SOC and survivors personal characteristics may affect their well-being, health status, and psychopathology through their desire for revenge, fantasies of revenge, and forgiveness.
+This model provides a rich, in-depth understanding of the ways that SOC and survivors' personal characteristics may affect their well-being, health status, and psychopathology through their desire for revenge, fantasies of revenge, and forgiveness.
 In addition, CSA survivors’ narratives will shed light on their experiences and the complex relationship between the desire for revenge and forgiveness and their recovery.
-Recovery in this respect, is defined as the ways in which individuals can reconcile their abuse history, establish new identities, and navigate complex intrapsychic and social processes (Sinko et al., 2021).
+Recovery in this respect is defined as the ways in which individuals can reconcile their abuse history, establish new identities, and navigate complex intrapsychic and social processes (Sinko et al., 2021).
 Establishing the empirical validation of the model can pave the way for further examination of additional trauma populations.
 Another strength of this study is the integration of self-report, narratives, and physiological data.
-Furthermore, since the "body keeps the score” for trauma survivors in general, proposing a model that integrates psychological and physiological outcomes will have direct theoretical implications and is in line with a contemporary trend in social work research to include biology in studies leaning on the biopsychosocial model (Maynard et al, 2017) and its implementation in child abuse survivors (Tsur, 2022).
+Furthermore, since the "body keeps the score” for trauma survivors in general, proposing a model that integrates psychological and physiological outcomes will have direct theoretical implications for child abuse survivors (Tsur, 2022) and is in line with a contemporary biopsychosocial trend in social work research to include biology in studies (Maynard et al, 2017).

 1C.
 DETAILED DESCRIPTION OF THE PROPOSED RESEARCH

-This project will implement a mixed-methods cross-sectional and qualitative study design using Structural Equation Modeling (SEM) analysis on a sample of CSA survivors along with in-depth, semi structured interviews of a sub-sample of survivors.
-We selected a cross-sectional design as it aims to establish the associations between constructs and is common in studies of adult CSA survivors, due to the nature of the phenomena that is rooted in childhood, however is fixed in adulthood, and not expected to change rapidly throughout adult development (for example, Slavin et al., 2020).
-Furthermore, we chose not to include a comparison with a control group without CSA or maltreatment, based on the well-established positive relationship between the desire for revenge and psychopathology that arises in this population, usually examined through their response to everyday interpersonal offenses (e.g., McCullough et al., 2001), making the comparison redundant.
+This project will implement a mixed-methods cross-sectional and qualitative study design using Structural Equation Modeling (SEM) analysis on a sample of CSA survivors along with in-depth, semi-structured interviews of a sub-sample of survivors.
+We selected a cross-sectional design as it aims to establish the associations between constructs; this design is common in studies of adult CSA survivors because, although the trauma is rooted in childhood, the effects are fixed in adulthood and not expected to change rapidly throughout adult development (for example, Slavin et al., 2020).
+We chose not to include a comparison with a control group without CSA or maltreatment as it would be redundant; the positive relationship between the desire for revenge and psychopathology that arises in this population, usually examined through their response to everyday interpersonal offenses (e.g., McCullough et al., 2001), is already well-established.

 Working Hypotheses

-Our working hypothesis posits that a desire for revenge, revenge fantasies, and forgiveness may serve as active ingredients in CSA survivors’ recovery, by providing an opportunity to regain a sense of coherence, which will increase their well-being and health and lessen distress symptoms.
+Our working hypothesis is that a desire for revenge, revenge fantasies, and forgiveness may serve as active ingredients in CSA survivors’ recovery, by providing an opportunity to regain a sense of coherence, which will increase well-being and health and lessen distress symptoms.
 This process will be conditioned by the moderating role of dissociation and rumination and will vary across groups of participants who manifest different aggregations of these personal characteristics.

 More specifically, we hypothesize the following: